Guide to Work, Study, Travel and Living Abroad

 The North Aegean Islands

 The North Aegean islands lie off the coast of Turkey and form Europe’s traditional sea border with the East.
 More influenced by Asia Minor, these islands are less touristy than those in other chains.
 Samos, with its terracotta rooftops, is unique for being the most mountainous with (relatively) remote inland villages.
-Samos is also the best island from which to cross to Izmir, Turkey, and the famous ruins of Ephesus.
+Samos is also the best island to cross to Izmir, Turkey, and the famous ruins of Ephesus.
 Unspoiled Chios has isolated beaches and well-preserved medieval mastic villages, deriving their name from gum mastic: health-giving resin from trees that grow only on Chios.
 Lesbos and Lemnos, more functional and comparatively low on tourism, also lie in the chain.

-House in a fishing village of Samos, Greece
+House in a fishing village of Samos, Greece.

 A house in a fishing village of Samos on a summer day.